zhoupeihuang/react-native-website/cnwebsite/versioned_docs/version-0.61/integration-with-existing-apps.md

 </activity>
 ```

-> 一个`ReactInstanceManager`可以在多个 activities 或 fragments 间共享。 You will want to make your own `ReactFragment` or `ReactActivity` and have a singleton _holder_ that holds a `ReactInstanceManager`.
+> A `ReactInstanceManager` can be shared by multiple activities and/or fragments.
+You will want to make your own `ReactFragment` or `ReactActivity` and have a singleton _holder_ that holds a `ReactInstanceManager`.
 When you need the `ReactInstanceManager` (e.g., to hook up the `ReactInstanceManager` to the lifecycle of those Activities or Fragments) use the one provided by the singleton.

-下一步我们需要把一些 activity 的生命周期回调传递给`ReactInstanceManager`：
+Next, we need to pass some activity lifecycle callbacks to the `ReactInstanceManager` and `ReactRootView`:

 ```java
 @Override